Are you more stressed than you realise?

 2. Take a deep breath.
 This is a quick thing you can do when you feel overwhelmed.
 Deep breathing supports your nervous system and gets your body back into parasympathetic mode.

 3. Don’t reach for the biscuit tin.
 Sugary foods will exacerbate your stress.
 Nourish your body and eat foods that boost the happy hormones like avocado, wild salmon and almonds.

 4. Take a break.
 Take 5 minutes from your desk and go for a little walk (leave your mobile at your desk too).
 Your emails still be there when you get back but in the meantime, you’ll have stretched out your legs and gotten a little perspective on whatever’s troubling you.

 5. Stretch it out.
 A regular yoga or pilates practice will support the release of endorphins and happy hormones like serotonin and melatonin.

 6. Go to bed early and get a good night’s sleep.
 Fatigue can change our perspective, push us into negativity and make stress worse.
 After a good night’s sleep, the things that are causing you stress may not have disappeared, however being rested will hopefully give you a better perspective on how to tackle your stressors.

 7. Develop a good self-care routine.
 Everyone’s self-care routine is different but having one is a must.
 Doing small things for yourself is a fantastic way to lower your stress.
 Take a hot bath, light a lovely candle, have a long conversation with a good friend, go for a nature walk.
 Find a way to do something that makes you feel good and that doesn’t add to your stress levels.

 How do you manage your stress levels?

-Get in touch for to book a free, no commitment 20 minute health coaching call to find out more about how you can improve your health and wellbeing and reduce your stress.
+Get in touch to book a free 20 minute health and energy review with me to find out more about how you can improve your health and wellbeing and reduce your stress.